Patrick Magruder: Biography

-Patrick Magruder was born on his family's estate, Locust Grove, near Rockville in the Province of Maryland, in 1768, the son of Samuel Wade Magruder (1731-1792), and Lucy Beall (1738-1795).
-Patrick Magruder was the great-grandson of Samuel Magruder (1654-1711), the son of Alexander “the Immigrant” Magruder (1610-1676).
+Patrick Magruder was born on his family's estate, Locust Grove, near Rockville in the Province of Maryland, in 1768, the son of Samuel Wade Magruder and Lucy Beall.
+Patrick Magruder was the great-grandson of Samuel Magruder, the son of Alexander Magruder.
 Patrick Magruder attended Princeton College and became a lawyer.
-In 1804, he was elected to be a Member of the U.S. House of Representatives from Maryland’s 3rd congressional District, and served from March 4, 1805, to March 3, 1807.
+In 1804, he was elected to be a Member of the U.S. House of Representatives from Maryland's 3rd congressional district, and served from March 4, 1805, to March 3, 1807.
 After the death of John J. Beckley, President Thomas Jefferson appointed Magruder to the dual post of Clerk of the United States House of Representatives and Librarian of Congress.
 The posts were not separated until 1815.
 Magruder served as the 2nd Librarian of the United States Congress from December 26, 1807, to January 18, 1815.
 During the War of 1812, the British burned Washington, D.C., including the Library of Congress, which was then housed in the US Capitol Building.
 After an investigation by Congress into the destruction of the library and the use of its funds, Magruder resigned.
 He died December 24, 1819, in Petersburg, Virginia, and was buried on his family's ancestral estate, Sweden, near Petersburg in Dinwiddie County, Virginia.
-Magruder, who first married Sarah Turner, and then Martha Goodwyn, had six children: Theophilus, Louisa, Edmund, Patrick, Adelina, and Napolean.
+Magruder, who first married Sarah Turner, and then Martha Goodwyn, had six children.